santos95/LinuxGuides/parititions_lvm.md

     sudo vgdisplay
     sudo vgscan

-#### 3 create logical volumes
+#### 3 create logical volumes.
+Once we have volume group, we can create logical volumes on top:
-    Once we have volume group, we can create logical volumes on top: lvcreate -L 10G -n data vgroup - lvcreate - create logical volume, - n for name, -L the size specify in units and -l to specify the size based on the % of free space in our volume group. lvcreate -n name [volume group]
+    lvcreate -L 10G -n data vgroup - lvcreate - create logical volume, - n for name, -L the size specify in units and -l to specify the size based on the % of free space in our volume group. lvcreate -n name [volume group]
     sudo lvcreate -L 10G -n data vgroup